michaelagibson/Mathematica_dot_dash_plot_pkg/README.md

 * Version 1.3:  Fixed some errorsa with DDMedian
 * Version 1.4:  Switched from copyright to GPLv3 copyleft.
 * Version 1.5:  Moderate edits made to assure compatibility with Mathematica 10

+Here's a line for us to start with.

+This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

+This line is also a separate paragraph, but...
+This line is only separated by a single newline, so it's a separate line in the *same paragraph*.